MariaRomero/ReactWGraphQLData/react-data-app/README.md

 `npm run test` for local unit testing which must pass.

 I am using GraphQL connectivity tool [Apollo](https://www.apollographql.com)

+### Styling

+    As this is a small project and because of time constrains the CSS used here is not  great for scalability, given more time I would have used something like Styled Components or CSS Modules.

+### What I enjoyed.

+    I had never used GraphQL, React Router or Apollo before, I found the documentation very straight forward with lots of easy to follow examples online, I was surprised to see how easy it was to use GraphQL which also made the project enjoyable.

+### The building processed

+    I tried to commit as often as possible to show the steps I was taking and tried to describe in the commit my understanding of the process.

+### Testing

+    I was debating between what framework to use and how to pick the best tool for the job,I ended up going for React Testing Library, I could have probably used more tests scenarios but again because of timing couldn't be completed.

 ## Acceptance criteria